Chapter 1 : PART ONE

 Timeus shrugs, peering at his brother’s eyes through the gloom.
 ‘Only if I stay away from Tris and Tarry,’ he says darkly.

 ‘But,’ Taddeus starts tentatively, ‘Mum and Dad always say that sticking together―’

 ‘Still what?’
 Timeus snaps.
 ‘Can’t you see that those two aren’t king and queen of the universe?
 They’re pathetic, beating up on you all the time – and you letting them!
 It’s disgusting, Tad!’
-Suddenly Timeus is on his feet, talking as loud as is possible without waking anyone, rampaging in a furious whisper.
+Suddenly Timeus is on his feet, talking as loud as possible without waking anyone, rampaging in a furious whisper.
 ‘I’m sick of everyone thinking I’m evil just by looking at my last name!
 But you know what?
 I deserve it!
 Not because of Rabastan or Bellatrix or Rodolphus, but because of Tris and Tarry!
-They’re acting just like – like –’ But it seems Timeus has not got it in him to liken his brother and sister to Death Eaters.
+They’re acting just like – like –’ But it seems Timeus hasn’t got it in him to liken his brother and sister to Death Eaters.
 He growls.
 ‘And we’re related to them.
 I’ll never be like them,’ he says with disgust.

 ‘But they’re not as bad as our grandfather,’ Taddeus says softly.

 ‘They’re going the same way,’ Timeus replies grimly.
 There’s silence for a while, then – ‘I hate this family,’ he says in a voice dripping with shame.
 ‘If I get into Slytherin tomorrow, I’m leaving Hogwarts.’